-At the close of 2017, there were 514 judicial positions subject to the Commission's jurisdiction.
+At the close of 2019, there were 515 judicial positions subject to the Commission's jurisdiction.

 Others are subject to the Code of Judicial Conduct on an ad hoc basis.
-The Application Section which prefaces the Code provides: "Anyone, whether or not a lawyer, who is an officer of the judicial system, is a judge within the meaning of this Code.
-Judge is defined as: any judicial officer who performs the functions of a judge in the courts of this state including Kansas Supreme Court Justices, Court of Appeals Judges, District Judges, District Magistrate Judges, Senior Judges, Retired Judges who accept judicial assignments, and Municipal Court Judges."
-Application I.(B) (2018 Kan.
-Ct.
-R. 430).
-"The term 'judge' also includes Masters, Referees, Judicial Hearing Officers, Temporary Judges, Pro Tempore Judges, Part-time Judges, and Commissioners if they perform any functions of a judge in any court of this state."
-Application I.(C).
-"The term 'judge' also includes a judicial candidate."
-Application I.(D).
+The Application Section which prefaces the Code provides: "Anyone, whether or not a lawyer, who is an officer of the judicial system, is a judge within the meaning of this Code."
+Application I.(B) (2022 Kan.
+S. Ct.
+R. 490).
+Judge is defined as: "any judicial officer who performs the functions of a judge in Kansas courts including Supreme Court Justice, Court of Appeals Judge, District Judge, District Magistrate Judge, Senior Judge, Retired Judge accepting judicial appointments, and Municipal Court Judge."
+Rule 603 (2022 Kan.
+S. Ct.
+529).
+The term 'judge' also includes Master, Referee, Judicial Hearing Officer, Temporary Judge, Pro Tempore Judge, Part-time Judge, and Commissioner where applicable.
+The term 'judge' also includes a judicial candidate.
+Rule 603.
 No attempt has been made in this report to enumerate those individuals.